 Listening

-Description: In the Listening test section, you will hear lectures and conversations, based on campus language.
+In the Listening test section, you will hear lectures and conversations, based on campus language.
 This section aims to understand the test taker’s ability to understand conversations and lectures in English.
 It includes listening to basic comprehension and understanding, connecting, and synthesizing information.

 Question type: